TEN-framework/portal/content/docs/ten_framework/metadata_system/metadata_system.md

 ### Purpose of TEN Schema in Manifest

 The TEN schema in `manifest.json` provides the TEN runtime with metadata about the extension's external API, including the type information for properties and messages.
-This helps the runtime correctly handle the extension's properties and messages during operation.
+This helps the runtime platform correctly handle the extension's properties and messages during operation.

 ### When TEN Schema is Used